New England USA Quick Facts

 Filmmakers: Due to its diverse landscape, New England is popular with Hollywood filmmakers and actors alike, and has served as the backdrop to many Hollywood movies throughout the years, including White Christmas, Carousel, On Golden Pond, The Crucible, The Perfect Storm, Mystic River, Mystic Pizza and The Departed.
 See a recommended driving tour for New England area film locations.

-In 2008, New England’s population was estimated at 14,303,542.
+New England’s population in 2010 (per the 2010 census) was 14,444,865.
 The three southern states of Connecticut, Rhode Island and Massachusetts are more densely populated than the northern states, with the most populated urban areas being situated along the eastern coastline.
 New England’s history and culture is very diverse and has been shaped over hundreds of years by many immigrants from Europe.

 As you might expect from the region that was paramount to the American Revolution, the people of New England are extremely politically active.
 The Democratic Party is the dominant political party in the region, and New Englanders tend to be very liberal in their views.
-For example, in May 2004, Massachusetts became the first US state to legally recognize and perform same-sex marriages.
-Four of the six US states that have now legalized same-sex marriages are New England states.
+For example, in May 2004, Massachusetts became the first U.S. state to legally recognize and perform same-sex marriages.
+All six New England states have now legalized same-sex marriages.

 New Englanders love their food and take full advantage of the rich regional produce.
 There’s nothing quite like an apple cider during the fall, pancakes with real maple syrup, a clambake on the beach or a barbecue on the back porch.
 Think of blueberries, cranberries and lobster.
 Then there are clams, the vital ingredient for New England’s very own clam chowder and “just off the boat” lobster and fish.
 Fresh organic fruit and produce grown on family farms is used to make pumpkin, peach and apple pies, spinach soufflés or corn and crabmeat bisque.
 A wide choice of artisan cheeses and breads are available, and there are also a number of microbreweries and vineyards to be explored throughout the region.